Information for International Students

 Registering for New York State Teacher Certification Exams (NYSTCE)

 To learn which certification exams you need to complete, please visit your program page.
+Register for your certification exams on the NYSTCE website using your TAN.
 For more information about New York State Certification Test Prep Resources, visit Career, Professional and Partnership Development (CPPD) website.

 Find more information about applying for your initial certification under Certification and Licensure on your program page, including your program code.